Transport in Warsaw: Roads and highways

 Warsaw lacks a good circular road system and most traffic goes directly through the city center.
 Currently two circular roads are under consideration.
 The first (called OEW, or Obwodnica Etapowa Warszawy) is planned to run approximately 10 km from the city centre through the city streets and across two new bridges.
 The other is planned to become a part of both the A-2 motorway (itself a part of the European route E30 from Cork to Moscow) and the S-7 (Gdańsk–Kraków) express road, and will run through a tunnel under the southern area of Ursynów.
-It is to be completed between 2010 and 2012.
+It was completed and put in use in 2021.

 There are 2600 km of streets in Warsaw.
 The supervising body is the City Roads Authority (ZDM – Zarząd Dróg Miejskich).

 The National Roads (Droga krajowa) running through Warsaw: